rjam13/repo-demo/README.md

 - git branch: show how many branches
 - git checkout name: switch branches
 - git checkout -b name/ticketnumber: new branch
+- git diff name: shows changes

+whenever you add, commit in a branch it stay all in that branch